src-d/blog/content/post/kallax.md

 * **Not needing special types for nullable types** (e.g. `sql.NullInt64`), which introduces specific types in your models only because the database layer needs them.
 * **Fast queries**, even with one to one and one to many relationships.

-Just the first of our needs almost rules out any other ORM for Go out there, as they typically access fields or where conditions using strings.
+The first of our needs alone almost rules out any other ORM for Go out there, as they typically access fields or where conditions using strings.
-Last one also rules out most of them, because if we wanted speed, we would have to use a lighter library and that conflicted even more with the first of the points.
+The last one also rules out most of them, because if we wanted speed, we would have to use a lighter library and that would conflict even more with the first point.
 Finally, no other ORM we've found saves you from using things like `sql.NullInt64`, which in the end ruled them all out.

 So, after researching what was being used, we decided to build our own ORM.
 It may not be perfect, it may not suit everyone's needs, but it definitely suits ours.
 And that's why we're open sourcing it, in case someone else has these needs that, as far as we know, are not being covered yet.